Trade guide

 Thermal imaging — Heat detection for perimeter security

-License plate recognition — Automated vehicle identification
+Number plate recognition (ANPR) — Automated vehicle identification

 Integration with smart homes — IoT and home automation